-Please note that all Citizens Police Academy Classes Are Suspended for Spring Semester
+All Citizens Police Academy Classes Are Suspended Until Further Notice

 The Citizen’s Police Academy is a five-week program designed to educate and inform citizens about issues that face campus law enforcement efforts at Georgia Tech and how the department operates.